Payment and Reviewing LOE Benefits (Prior to Final Review)

 LOE benefits are based on 85 per cent of a worker’s pre-injury net average earnings (NAE).
 Pre-injury NAE are determined each time the amount of LOE benefits is calculated or recalculated in accordance with 18-02-07, Calculating Net Average Earnings.

-For information about how CPP/QPP disability benefits impact LOE benefits, see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits.
+For information about how CPP/QPP disability benefits impact LOE benefits, refer to 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits.

 Full LOE

-If the nature or seriousness of the injury/disease completely prevents a worker from returning to any type of work, or if the worker is able to return to some form of work but the WSIB determines no suitable work is available, the worker is generally entitled to full LOE benefits providing the worker co-operates in health care measures and all aspects of the return-to-work (RTW) process, see 19-02-08, RTW Co-operation Obligations, 19-02-09, Re-employment Obligations, and 22-01-03, Workers’ Co-operation Obligations.
+If the nature or seriousness of the injury/disease completely prevents a worker from returning to any type of work, or if the worker is able to return to some form of work but the WSIB determines no suitable work is available, the worker is generally entitled to full LOE benefits providing the worker co-operates in health care measures and all aspects of the return-to-work (RTW) process, refer to 19-02-08, RTW Co-operation Obligations, 19-02-09, Re-employment Obligations and 22-01-03, Workers’ Co-operation Obligations.

 Payment

-The amount of a full LOE benefit is 85 per cent of a worker’s pre-injury NAE, see 18-02-07, Calculating Net Average Earnings.
+The amount of a full LOE benefit is 85 per cent of a worker’s pre-injury NAE, refer to 18-02-07, Calculating Net Average Earnings.

 If 85 per cent of a worker’s pre-injury NAE is less than the statutory minimum, the LOE benefit is paid in accordance with the minimum provisions outlined in the Appendix.

-The minimum is indexed annually, see 18-01-02, Benefit Dollar Amounts - Accidents from 1998 for the minimum as indexed each year from 1998 onward.
+The minimum is indexed annually, refer to 18-01-02, Benefit Dollar Amounts - Accidents from 1998 for the minimum as indexed each year from 1998 onward.

 Partial LOE